Le lien vers cette page a été envoyé avec succès aux destinataires.

 Warning

-to qualify for a deductible GSA, you must have chosen the progressive rate for your wealth income.
-This is not possible if you have chosen the One-time flat fee (PFU) 30% (also called flat tax).
+to benefit from a deductible CSG, you must have opted for progressive tax on your wealth income.
+This is impossible if you have chosen the Single flat-rate levy (PFU) of 30% (also called flat tax).

 You are not a French tax resident

-If you are fiscally resident outside France, some of your income is subject to social levies, including property income (rents) and property capital gains.
+If you are domiciled outside France for tax purposes, some of your income is subject to social security taxes, including property income (rent) and real estate capital gains.

 Others are exempt.